lxqt/qtermwidget/README.md

 A terminal emulator widget for Qt 5.

 QTermWidget is an open-source project originally based on the KDE4 Konsole application, but it took its own direction later on.
-The main goal of this project is to provide a unicode-enabled, embeddable Qt widget for using as a built-in console (or terminal emulation widget).
+The main goal of this project is to provide a Unicode-enabled, embeddable Qt widget for using as a built-in console (or terminal emulation widget).

 It is compatible with BSD, Linux and OS X.